dbelik/resume-generator-prototype/README.md

 Make sure you complete all the following steps to before trying to use it:

 - Clone repository with command `git clone https://github.com/dbelik/resume-generator-prototype.git resume-generator-prototype`;
-- Copy enviroment file with command `cp .env.example .env`;
+- Copy Docker environment file with command `cp .env.example .env`;
+- Copy Laravel environment file with command `cp www/.env.example www/.env`;
-- Fill all blank variables in `.env` file;
+- Fill all blank variables in both environment files;
 - Run all containers and install all dependencies with `make up`.

 ## Documentation